Ever tried swapping out spaghetti squash in your favorite dish? It's easier than you think.

 We find them ideal in stir-fries and salads.
 They're a hit in our kitchen.

-For those looking deeper into carrot options, you might find these alternatives interesting.
+For those looking deeper into carrot options, you might find carrot-friendly noodle alternatives for salads interesting.

 5 - Cauliflower Rice